Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 You can also created nested folder by typing a foward slash in the file name.

 > [!TIP]
-> When adding multiples files that you also need to edit, you can quickly use Github.dev (crtl + alt + . ) at no cost.
+> When adding multiples files that you also need to edit, you can quickly use Github.dev <kbd>.</kbd> at no cost.

-Files that you add to a repository via a browser are limited to 25 MiB per file.
-You can add larger files, up to 100 MiB each, via the command line.
+<ins>Files that you add to a repository via a browser are limited to 25 MiB per file.
+You can add larger files, up to 100 MiB each, via the command line.</ins>

 > [!NOTE]